Sergievski/Schedule_Automation/README.md

 If a feasible schedule can be generated, it is displayed.
 If not, the program will output a message indicating that there is no feasible solution and to try covering more shift options.

-To optimaized the solution , i used permutations of indexes , on which the main algorithm is running , to get 24*24 = 576 diffrent schedules/solution , and after feasibility check , every feasible schedule printed with it's "points" measurment.
+To optimaize the solution , i used permutations of indexes , on which the main algorithm is running , to get 24*24 = 576 diffrent schedules/solution , and after feasibility check , every feasible schedule printed with it's "points" measurment.
 The highest point schedule is -the higher amount of preferable shifts assigned.